Ford Fairlane (Australia): BA (2003–2005)

 To capture younger buyers, the Fairlane G220 (denoting its 220 kW power output at 4,750 rpm and 472 Nm of torque from 3,250–4,000 rpm) took the place of the Fairlane Sportsman, and featured the larger engine only.
 The traditional automatic gearbox was replaced by a sequential automatic.
 Unique to the G220 were 17-inch Elegance alloy wheels, ebony headlight bezels with unique lens, and redline leather seats with warm charcoal, perforated leather inserts.

 The Fairlane Ghia continued as the six-cylinder base model, but came standard with colour ICC screen, a six-CD stack, 11-speaker Premium Sound, 7-way adjustable leather seats, and woodgrain inserts.
+Cornering lights below the headlights in the front bumper, appear to have been installed from late 2003 onward and were not installed on early cars.

-The LTD was further distinguished from the Ghia by having the 5.4-L V8 engine, sunroof, 17-inch alloy wheels, LTD badging, 10-way adjustable front seats, bolstered rear seats, satellite navigation, and auto-dimming rear-vision mirror.
+The LTD was further distinguished from the Ghia by having the 5.4 L V8 engine, Webasto Hollandia 700 sunroof, 17-inch alloy wheels, LTD bonnet and boot badging, 10-way adjustable front seats, bolstered rear seats, satellite navigation, electrochromic auto-dimming rear-vision mirror, LTD etched and tinted rear quarter windows and a unique vertical bar grille.

+Ford reused the AU Sportsman Ghia wheel centre design for the BA LTD Series I and simply replaced the centre badge insert.
+The electrochromic rear vision mirror fitted to the LTD, was the same as that used in the Ford Territory Ghia.

+The sunroof which was standard equipment on the LTD, could be optionally exchanged for a REX (Rear Entertainment Xtreme) DVD System or deleted entirely, as was often the case on vehicles destined for funeral service use.
+The Webasto Hollandia 700 sunroof was also installed to a number of other Australian cars at the time - notably the Holden Commodore, and parts between the sunroofs such as the control buttons and motors are often interchangeable.

+The LTD gear shifter design along with the accompanying woodgrain dash inserts and door spears, were of a colour specific to the LTD.

 Brakes were the same as on the Falcon, with Fairlanes coming standard with electronic brakeforce distribution and traction control.

+Sources vary, with a total of between 332 and 347 BA Series 1 LTD's listed as having been manufactured by Ford.